filakhtov/gentoo-use-docs/net-libs/nghttp2.md

 This flag should be enabled if the library to be used for server applications.

-### libressl
-Use the LibreSSL library instead of the OpenSSL one for handling an HTTPS (Secure HTTP) communication.

-This flag should be toggled system-wide, as both libraries can't be installed at the same time.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libnghttp2` library.